Ideal duration: 2-3 Days

 Planning a Trip?
 Ask Your Question

-The surrounding forests are full of life that is endemic to this region and wildlife enthusiasts are sure to have a blast exploring the forests, alive with the calls of the Tui and the bellbirds.
-Gannets, seals, and sometimes even blue penguins are regular visitors of the park and can be spotted quite easily.
-The park is also a regular destination for those that enjoy going on long hikes or walks and part of the park is also included as one of the Department of Conservation’s designated ‘Great Walks’.
-It is important to note that the national park does not have many amenities beyond campsites to facilitate the needs of the visitor and park goers should be prepared to bring what they need with them.
+The surrounding forests are blooming with rich flora and fauna that are unique to this region.
+Wildlife and bird enthusiasts must explore the forests that are alive with the calls of the Tui and the Bellbirds.
+Gannets, seals and blue penguins are regular visitors of the park and can be spotted quite easily.
+Park is also included as one of the Department of Conservation’s designated ‘Great Walks’.
+It is important to note that the national park does not have many amenities beyond campsites to facilitate the needs of the visitors so it is recommended to pack accordingly.

 $ 158 onwards